Have you ever taken a salamander train to the top of a mountain?

 The Schneeberg, the most prominent mountain in lower Austria, is located around 80 kilometers from Vienna.
 The dramatic landscape of the surrounding mountain range, as well as the charming little town of Puchberg Am Schneeberg at the foot of the climb, makes it a must see for anyone visiting Vienna, especially those looking to escape the city.

 It’s the perfect day trip!

-Long story short, we decided on Schneeberg and with a warm coffee in our hands, set off at 6am the next day.
+Long story short, we decided on a day trip to visit the Schneeberg, and with a warm coffee in our hands, set off at 6am the next morning.

 If you’re thinking about making a trip to Puchberg am Schneeberg, I would suggest three things: an early start, appropriate footwear and visiting during midweek if possible to avoid the hustle and bustle.

-For a more in-depth look at Austria, I recommend checking out this:
+For a more in-depth look at Austria, I recommend checking this out:https://amzn.to/3IHS979